openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - Support for GCP
 - Unit & E2E tests
 - Feedback from openshift teams
+- UPI documentation based on IPI workflow for select platforms
 - [Good CI signal from autoscaling nodes](https://github.com/cgwalters/enhancements/blob/5505d7db7d69ffa1ee838be972c70b572d882891/enhancements/bootimages.md#test-plan)

 #### Tech Preview -> GA

 - Feedback from interested customers
-- UPI documentation based on IPI workflow for select platforms(vpshere + any others TBD)
 - User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)

+Additionaly, a phased approach such as the following is the proposed:

+Phase 0
+- Support for GCP
+- vsphere UPI documentation
+- Opt-in mechanism
+- Backup functionality
+- Ignition stub management

+Phase 1
+- Support for Azure and AWS
+- MCS TLS cert management

-In future releases, we can phase in support for remaining platforms as we gain confidence in the functionality.
-Priorty list for this is still TBD.
+In future releases, we can phase in support for remaining platforms as we gain confidence in the functionality and demands of those platforms.
+An exhaustive list can be found in [MCO-793](https://issues.redhat.com/browse/MCO-793).

 #### Removing a deprecated feature